-What you must pay

-What you must pay
+What you must pay What you must pay

-Hospice care
+when you get these when you get these

+Services that are severed for you services In-Network services Out-of-Network

+Services that are covered for you

-No prior authorization required.
+Hospice care No prior authorization required.
 You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-Your hospice doctor can be an in-network provider or an out-of-network provider.
+Your hospice doctor can be a network provider or an out-of-network provider.

 Covered services include:

-- Drugs for symptom control and pain relief
+Drugs for symptom control and pain relief

-- Short-term respite care
+Short-term respite care

-- Home care
+Home care

-For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis:

-Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.

-For services that are covered by Medicare

-Part A or B and are not related to your

-terminal prognosis: If you need nonemergency, non-urgently needed services

-that are covered under Medicare Part A or

-B and that are not related to your terminal

-prognosis, your cost for these services

-depends on whether you use a provider in

-our plan's network:

-When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not our plan.
+1

+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:

+If you obtain the covered services from a network provider, you only pay the plan cost-sharing amount for in- network services

-What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Hospice care (continued) If you obtain the covered services from an in-network provider, you only pay the plan cost-sharing amount for in-network services If you obtain the covered services If you obtain the covered services.
-If you obtain the covered services from an out-of-network provider, you pay the plan cost-sharing for out-of- network services For services that are covered by our plan but are not covered by Medicare Part A or B: our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost-sharing amount for these services.
+What you must pay What you must pay when you get these services when you get these services Services that are covered for you In-Network Out-of-Network Hospice care (continued) out of hetholik If you obtain the covered services from an out-of-network provider, you pay the cost-sharing under Fee-for- Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B : our plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost- sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare- certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-See Physician/Pra including doctor's of · · · · · · · · · · · · · · · · · · · immunizations There is no 50% coinsurance No prior authorization required.
-Covered Medicare Part B services include: • Pneumonia vaccine • Flu shots, each flu season in the fall and winter, with additional flu shots if coinsurance or copay for the pneumonia, influenza, and Hepatitis B vaccines. medically necessary
+See Physician/Pra including docto Spec Immunizations There is no 50% coinsurance No prior authorization required.
+Covered Medicare Part B services include: coinsurance or copay for the pneumonia, influenza, and Pneumonia vaccine Hepatitis B vaccines. • Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules